-This course is taken for academic credit.
+(4-3-3) (Core Area 030) This course is taken for academic credit.
+(Prerequisite Math 1314 or concurrent enrollment in higher-level math).
 Students will earn an A, B, C, D, F, or W. The diversity and classification of life will be studied, including animals, plants, protists, fungi and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology and evolution of plants and animals.
 A laboratory component is included that gives practical experience to material covered in class.
 Lab fee.
 Students may only receive credit for BIOL 1407 when taken with BIOL 1406 or any CHEM or any PHYS.